Claude for Ecommerce: 10 Things You Can Do Today

 But here's the upgrade most teams miss.
 With Polar MCP, you can feed Claude the data on which descriptions actually converted, not just which copy you happened to write last.
 That changes the brief.

-Prompt #4 — Product Descriptions
+Prompt #4 — Product descriptions in brand voice

 Attached: brand voice guide.